top of page

 Ronnie Shields

-During his career as a professional boxer, Shields twice challenged for a world title and was ranked in the top ten for five consecutive years by all of boxing’s sanctioning bodies.
-Ronnie Shields’ professional boxing career included his win of the North American Boxing Federation light-welterweight strap.
-Shields retired from professional boxing in 1988 but continues to be involved in the sport as a successful trainer.
+During his career, Shields twice challenged for a world title and was ranked among the top ten contenders for five consecutive years by all of boxing’s major sanctioning bodies.
+He captured the North American Boxing Federation (NABF) Light Welterweight Championship, solidifying his reputation as one of the most skilled and respected fighters of his era.
+Shields retired from professional boxing in 1988, but his impact on the sport was far from over.

 HOURS OF OPERATION